 Through Jesus’ death, we have been given life.
-It doesn’t matter whether or not we’re a believer or none believer, through Jesus we have life and He came to give us abundant life.
-But because we really don’t understand what He has given us, we allow people and circumstances to make us feel as though we’re not where we should be.
+It doesn’t matter whether or not we’re a believer or none believers; through Jesus, we have life, and He came to give us abundant life.
+But because we don’t understand what He has given us, we allow people and circumstances to make us feel like we’re not where we should be.

-It does not deny what was spoken or committed, but it’s releasing you and the person.
-Jesus hadn’t done anything but healed the sick, raised the dead, and gave life to those who were spiritually dead.
-When we do a self-examination, we can remember times we too have offended someone, and we wanted their forgiveness, forgiveness is just as powerful as unconditional love.
+It does not deny what was spoken or committed but releases you and the person.
+Jesus hadn’t done anything but heal the sick, raise the dead, and give life to spiritually dead people.
+When we do a self-examination, we can remember times we, too, have offended someone and wanted their forgiveness; forgiveness is just as powerful as unconditional love.
 One of the greatest freedom we inherited is freedom besides forgiveness.

-We don’t have to be in bondage to anything or anyone, we have been freed from the power of sin that torment our minds.
+We don’t have to be in bondage to anything or anyone; we have been freed from the power of sin that torment our minds.
 In the face of death and humiliation, Jesus freed us from shame, suffering, and spiritual death.
-Many times as women, we get entangled with relationships we shouldn’t be in whether we’re Christians or non-Christians.
+As women, we often get entangled with relationships we shouldn’t be in, whether we’re Christians or non-Christians.

-God doesn’t want us to be in bondage even in our marriage; we should have the freedom to speak our concerns or voice our opinions about something without fear of given the silent treatment because we voiced our opinion.
+God doesn’t want us to be in bondage even in our marriage; we should be free to speak our concerns or voice our opinions about something without fear of getting the silent treatment because we voiced our opinion.
 With all due respect, we should give our spouse, but we don’t allow bondage to our speech or become their clone.
-Affection is something everyone needs and when we feel loved it’s easy to show affection not only to our spouse but everyone around us.
-What do we do when we’re not given affection?
-We don’t go over the boundaries of God’s Word, let every woman have her husband, and every man has his wife.
-If we’re touching someone that belongs to someone else we’re tampering with the forbidden fruit.
-If we’re playing house with someone that hasn’t been given to us in matrimony, we’re allowing ourselves to be attacked spiritually because we have gone against the Word of God.

 He took the pain of all our rejection so we could be accepted by the Father and by others.
 No one but Jesus can erase the pain of rejection or satisfy the need for acceptance.
-When we are in right relationship with God, rejection has no sting.
+When we are in the right relationship with God, rejection has no sting.
 You can love others and be kind despite what they do to you if you know your Father accepts you.
 His approval is more powerful and more important than any man’s disapproval.
-We have been accepted and approved of God, it doesn’t matter what people say or think about us.
+God has accepted and approved us; it doesn’t matter what people say or think about us.
 We are fearfully and wonderfully made by God!